-Critical mum tragedy can be witnessed in analysis of above lines of “Dejection: an Ode”.
+Critical mum tragedy can be witnessed in an analysis of the above lines of “Dejection: an Ode”.

 Finally, he speaks about his problem.
-His problem is related to creative imagination.
-He feels that he is losing his imagination.
-His feelings for beauty of nature have died and he is no more able to find beauty in natural objects.
-Everything is same except his vision.
+It is related to creative imagination.
+He feels that he is losing it.
+His feelings for the beauty of nature have died and he is no more able to find beauty in natural objects.
+Everything is the same except his vision.
 It is fading day by day.

-In this poem, S.T.
-Coleridge is talking about his poetic faculty.
+In this poem, S T Coleridge talks about his poetic faculty.
 He and John Keats both wrote “dejections” because they felt that they lost their poetic spirit.
 They know the importance of imagination in a romantic poet’s life.
 Every romantic poet is dependent on his power of imagination.
 Loss of creativity is irreparable.

-Description of clear weather is a symbol of poet’s creative powers.
-Full moon, beautiful sky and cool wind symbolize for bright imagination of poet but stormy weather is a symbol of threat.
-He says that clouds, moon, wind, trees, plants and flowers are same but his senses do not respond to them.
-Starting lines of the poem signify early days of his life.
+The description of clear weather is a symbol of the poet’s creative powers.
+The full moon, beautiful sky and cool wind symbolise for bright imagination of the poet but stormy weather is a symbol of threat.
+He says that clouds, moon, wind, trees, plants and flowers are the same but his senses do not respond to them.
+Starting lines of the poem signify the early days of his life.
 He remembers those days when he possessed good vision.
-Stormy weather on the opposite is a symbol of poet’s insensitiveness.
+Stormy weather on the opposite is a symbol of the poet’s insensitiveness.

 Nature is beautiful but there is no beauty in flowers and birds for a sick person.
 Poetry is nothing without imagination.
 It cannot be felt without strong imagination nor can it be written.
-Not everyone can write poetry means S. T. Coleridge.
-His feelings for nature are going to die and without them he will not be able to feel beauty in nature.
-It is, therefore, he laments on his loss.
+Not everyone can write poetry, conveys S T Coleridge in this ode.
+His feelings for nature are going to die and without them, he will not be able to feel beauty in nature.
+It is, therefore, he laments his loss.

-Poem is highly ironic.
-Poet on one hand sheds tears on his loss but on the other hand minutely paints nature with imagination in the whole poem.
+The poem is highly ironic.
+Poet, on the one hand, is sad due to his loss but on the other hand, minutely paints nature with imagination throughout the whole poem.
 He cries that he is no more a poet due to which his condition is critical yet he opposes his own analysis in “Dejection: an Ode” as it is one of his best poems.
 Perhaps, he mourns on his future and the poem is about upcoming disasters.

 He then talks about the importance of natural joy.
 Man possesses feelings and emotions and imagination is a method to change them.
-A depressed person may find peace in his imagination.
-Similarly, a person may become sad after imagining hard days of his life.
-Imagination is a precious thing for every person especially for the poets.
-Aristotle gave strong grounds in defense of poetry.
+A depressed person may find peace in an imaginative world.
+Similarly, a person may become sad after imagining the hard days of his life.
+Imagination is a precious thing for everyone, especially for poets.
+Aristotle mentioned strong grounds in defence of poetry.
 “Imitation” is the most important thing in his eyes.
-A poet always imitate things.
-Imitation is only possible if a person has good imagination.
+A poet always imitates things.
+Imitation is only possible if a person has a good imagination.
 When a poet loses it the world becomes barren for him.

-Critical analysis of barren world is also noticed in “Dejection: an Ode”.
-S. T. Coleridge does not want to see the barren world, therefore, he bewails on the loss of his poetic faculty.
+Critical analysis of the barren world is also noticed in “Dejection: an Ode”.
+S T Coleridge does not want to see the barren world, therefore, he bewails on the loss of his poetic faculty.
 He remembers his old days when his power was good enough to feel joy in every natural object.
 Indeed, those days were the most beautiful days of his life.
 He was hopeful.
-He could handle his depressions with his imaginative powers.
-“Whence Fancy made me dreams of happiness” suggests that he was happily living life of dreams.
+He could handle his depression with his imaginative powers.
+“Whence Fancy made me dreams of happiness” suggests that he was happily living a life of dreams.

-Sad tune on Aeolian lute refers gloomy mood of the poet.
+The sad tune on the Aeolian lute refers gloomy mood of the poet.
 He is rebuking the storm because he is playing a melancholic tune in the month of April.
-He says that it should play a romantic and cheerful tune in these days.
+He says that it should play a romantic and cheerful tune these days.
 Symbolically, the poet’s mood is sad.
 He is hearing the tune in his imagination.
 His heart is depressed; therefore, the tune is sad.
-Condition of the poet is very painful.
-He cites tragic tale of Lucy Gray, who went to find his mother in a storm with lantern in her hand but lose her way.
+The condition of the poet is very painful.
+He cites the tragic tale of Lucy Gray, who went to find his mother in a storm with a lantern in her hand but lost her way.
 Eventually, she fell from a bridge and died.
-This story relates miserable condition of poet.
+This story relates to the miserable condition of the poet.
 He resists but ultimately he surrenders.
 He gives up on his imagination.

-In last lines of the poem, he prays for his beloved.
-May she never share his dejection; may she never loose his imagination; may she never wake up at night and lament; may her condition never become so miserable; may she find peace in natural objects; may she find beauty in nature.
+In the last lines of the poem, he prays for his beloved.
+May she never share his dejection.
+May she never lose his imagination.
+May she never wake up at night and lament.
+May her condition never become so miserable.
+May she find peace in natural objects.
+May she find beauty in nature.
 With a lot of prayers, he ends the poem after wishing her eternal happiness.

-It is calculated from critical analysis of “Dejection: an Ode” that the poem is an amazing piece of literature.
-It strengthens the God gifted creativity of S. T. Coleridge.
+It is calculated from the critical analysis of “Dejection: an Ode” that the poem is an amazing piece of literature.
+It strengthens the God-gifted creativity of S T Coleridge.
 Simultaneously, it is ironic.
-The poet mourns on his loss; he feels that he has lost his poetic genius even then the poem is a masterpiece.
-He cries on the most valuable thing of life.
+The poet mourns his loss.
+He feels that he has lost his poetic genius even then the poem is a masterpiece.
+He cries about the most valuable thing in life.
 He possesses a precious thing viz. imagination.
-It helped him gaining fame.
+It helped him gain fame.
 It also gave him pleasure.
-Besides, it helped him altering his mood; therefore, he felt dejected on loss of the most valuable thing of his life.
+Besides, it helped him alter his mood; therefore, he felt dejected after the loss of the most valuable thing in his life.

-- Write critical analysis of “Dejection: an Ode” by S.T.
-Coleridge.
+- Write a critical analysis of “Dejection: an Ode” by S T Coleridge.